alwynvanwyk/army-of-agents/README.md

 Becoming easier and easier to build out features using the (still small :) army.
 Models are really good when they have clear prompts and enough relevant context.

+I've started using `git worktree` to try and run parallel changes on the same repository.

 ---

 # OUTDATED